-As we complete accounts and tax returns for the 2012 tax year it has become noticeable that clients are often seeking to claim tax deductions for clothing.
-For clothing to be an allowable deduction there must be a connection or relationship between the expenditure incurred (the clothing purchased) and the income earned.
+We often have clients looking to claim tax deductions for clothing.
+For tax deductible clothing, there must be a connection or relationship between the expense of the clothing and the income earned.
 No deduction is allowed for expenditure that is of a private or domestic nature.

-A deduction for protective clothing can be claimed provided the following items are used in deriving assessable income:
+A deduction for protective clothing can be claimed for these types of items, provided they are used in deriving assessable income:

 - Work gloves

 - Work boots

 - Safety glasses

 Protective clothing does not include socks, jeans or shirts as these items are deemed to be clothing used for normal everyday wear and therefore are classed as private or domestic clothing.
 Please contact us if you have questions regarding the rules for tax deductible clothing.